GigaStorage/battery-trading-benchmark/README.md

 1. Create a virtual python environment and install packages

-    pip3 install -r requirements.txt
+    pip install -r requirements.txt

-2. Create your Streamlit secrets file (`.streamlit/secrets.toml`) using the `.streamlit/secrets.toml.example` file as a template.
+2. Create your Streamlit secrets file (`.streamlit/secrets.toml`) using the `.streamlit/secrets.toml.example` file as a template
 3. Run the Streamlit app locally